OpenDataology/website/content/en/docs/distributions/gke/deploy/management-setup.md

 * The `${MGMT_PROJECT}` environment variable contains the Google Cloud project ID where management cluster is deployed to.
 * `${MGMT_NAME}` is the cluster name of your management cluster and the prefix for other Google Cloud resources created in the deployment process.
-Management cluster should be a different cluster from your Kubeflow cluster.
+Management cluster should be a different cluster from your OpenDataology cluster.

    Note, `${MGMT_NAME}` should
    * start with a lowercase letter